Harizzvar/odin-recipes/README.md

 # odin-recipes

 This is my first project at the Odin Project.
-Im building a skeleton website on few recipes from the tv show Friends.
+Im building a simple skeleton website where I'm sharing few of my favourite recipes from my favourite tv show Friends.